NeXTLinux/nextlinux-grafeas-cli/CONTRIBUTING.rst

-We've chosen to use the Developer's Certificate of Origin (DCO) method that is employed by the Linux Kernel Project, which provides a simple way to contribute to the Anchore project.
+We've chosen to use the Developer's Certificate of Origin (DCO) method that is employed by the Linux Kernel Project, which provides a simple way to contribute to the Nextlinux project.

 The process is to certify the below DCO 1.1 text
 ::